AnishChakravorty/AnishChakravorty/README.md

 # Hi there, I'm Anish Chakravorty! 👋

 Welcome to my GitHub profile!
 I'm passionate about leveraging data analytics to empower businesses to make informed decisions and drive growth.
-With a strong foundation in tools like Excel, PowerBI, SQL, and Python, along with web development skills acquired through WordPress, I aim to combine technical expertise with business acumen to deliver impactful solutions.
+With a strong foundation in tools like Excel, PowerBI, SQL, Python and Machine learning.
+Passionate about applying theoretical knowledge to practical problems and eager to contribute to data-driven decision-making in a dynamic environment.
+Ready to leverage my skills and enthusiasm to deliver impactful solutions in my professional journey.

 ## About Me
 - 📊 Aspiring Data Analyst
-- 📚 Currently pursuing the Google Data Analytics Certification
+- 📚 Currently Upskilling in Data Analyst Field
-- 🎓 Bachelor's in Hospitality Management
+- 🎓 Bachelor's in Electronics and Instrumentation

 ## Tools and Languages
 - ![Excel](https://img.shields.io/badge/Excel-217346?style=for-the-badge&logo=microsoft-excel&logoColor=white)